-ESOL 0034 ESL Academic Speaking (3) (Last year's course prefix/number ESL 034)
+ESOL 0034 ESL Academic Speaking (3)

 This course stresses academic speaking skills.
 Students learn formal presentation techniques as they defend a point of view and participate in seminars, panels, and debates.
 Formal rhetorical skills such as cause/effect, process, and summary will be practiced.
 The course will emphasize the value of cultural diversity.
 (Pronunciation skills, including stress and intonation, will continue to be refined with focused effort on areas of need through monitoring of oral production.)
 (3 Lec.)